EECS150/project_skeleton_fa21/spec/checkpoint1.md

 The stack pointer (set in `start.s`) should start near the top of DMEM to avoid corrupting the program instructions and data.
 It should be set to `0x1000fff0` and the stack grows downwards.

-The .text segment offset (set in `mmult.ld`) needs to accommodate the full set of instructions and static data (three 64$\times$64 matrices) in the mmult binary.
+The .text segment offset (set in `mmult.ld`) needs to accommodate the full set of instructions and static data (three `64 X 64` matrices) in the mmult binary.
 It should be set to the base of DMEM: `0x10000000`.

 The program will also output the values of your instruction and cycle counters (in hex).
 These can be used to calculate the CPI for this program.
-Your target CPI should not be greater than 1.2.
+Your target CPI should **not be greater than 1.2**.

 If your CPI exceeds this value, you will need to modify your datapath and pipeline to reduce the number of bubbles inserted for resolving control hazards (since they are the only source of extra latency in our processor).
 This might involve performing naive branch prediction or moving the jalr address calculation to an earlier stage.